crocandr/docker-rsyslog/README.md

 where is:
   - `syslog://192.168.199.87:5000` - the URL and protocol of the remote syslog server
   - other parameter is default or recommended for the logspout container

+The logspout container sends all docker logs to the remote server, and you can check the log of the docker containers locally too.

 ### Test